LAWYERS

 A compliant, indemnity backed policy.

-SecureMyOffer guarantees your client’s payout if the buyer defaults; fast, clear, and fully regulated.
+SecureMyOffer protects your client if the buyer defaults; fast, clear, and fully regulated.

 Certainty for your clients.
 Simplicity for you.

-SecureMyOffer ensures your seller clients receive full contract value if their buyer fails to close.
-Payouts flow through your trust account, backed by A-rated Canadian insurers.
+SecureMyOffer ensures your seller clients receive full contract value, up to policy limits, if their buyer fails to close.
+Payouts flow through your trust account, and are backed by A-rated Canadian insurers.
 That means less litigation, less client stress, and stronger protection for your practice.

 Hands-off Protection

-We take care of the legal, financial, and emotional burden so you don’t have to.
+SecureMyOffer takes care of the legal, financial, and emotional burden so your clients don’t have to.

 Keep the profits